 Breakdown of Everest Base Camp Trek Cost

-The best way to start the trek is to fly from Kathmandu to Lukla.
-You can buy tickets online which cost USD 216 for one way, which means USD 432 in total including the return.
+The fastest way to start the trek is to fly from Kathmandu to Lukla’s Tenzing-Hillary Airport.
+Tickets generally cost around USD 226 for one way, totaling USD 452 for the round trip.

 These flights allow maximum 10 kilos, which 10 kilos of luggage (check-in bag) and 5 kilos of daypack (carry-on bag).
 If you have extra baggage/luggage, you can keep them in your hotel in Kathmandu or ask your tour operator to store it for you.

-Buses or SUV – USD 24 for bus and USD 36 for local share Jeep
+Buses or SUV – Approximately USD 16-24 for Bus and USD 25-36 for Local Share Jeep

-One of the best way to save a big portion of the Everest Base Camp trek cost is skipping Lukla flight and by going from Kathmandu to Salleri over land.
+One of the best way to save a big portion of the EBC trek cost is skipping Lukla flight and by going from Kathmandu to Salleri over land.
 Salleri is 265 km away from Kathmandu.
 The ride is about 8 hours costing USD 16 per person for a local bus.
 Buses depart daily from Chabahil Chowk, Kathmandu.

 You can also take a local shared SUV which costs around USD 25 per person.
 For private SUV, it costs about USD 175.